Aristotle's biology: Inheritance

 Aristotle's inheritance model sought to explain how the parents' characteristics are transmitted to the child, subject to influence from the environment.

 The system worked as follows.
 The father's semen and the mother's menses have movements that encode their parental characteristics.
 The model is partly asymmetric, as only the father's movements define the form or eidos of the species, while the movements of both the father's and the mother's uniform parts define features other than the form, such as the father's eye colour or the mother's nose shape.

 Aristotle's theory has some symmetry, as semen movements carry maleness while the menses carry femaleness.
 If the semen is hot enough to overpower the cold menses, the child will be a boy; but if it is too cold to do this, the child will be a girl.
 Inheritance is thus particulate (definitely one trait or another), as in Mendelian genetics, unlike the Hippocratic model which was continuous and blending.

 The child's sex can be influenced by factors that affect temperature, including the weather, the wind direction, diet, and the father's age.
 Features other than sex also depend on whether the semen overpowers the menses, so if a man has strong semen, he will have sons who resemble him, while if the semen is weak, he will have daughters who resemble their mother.

 Embryogenesis

 Aristotle's model of embryogenesis sought to explain how the inherited parental characteristics cause the formation and development of an embryo.

 The system worked as follows.
 First, the father's semen curdles the mother's menses, which Aristotle compares with how rennet (an enzyme from a cow's stomach) curdles milk in cheesemaking.
 This forms the embryo; it is then developed by the action of the pneuma (literally, breath or spirit) in the semen.
 The pneuma first makes the heart appear; this is vital, as the heart nourishes all other organs.
 Aristotle observed that the heart is the first organ seen to be active (beating) in a hen's egg.
 The pneuma then makes the other organs develop.

+Aristotle asserts in his Physics that according to Empedocles, order "spontaneously" appears in the developing embryo.
+In The Parts of Animals, he argues that what he describes as a theory of Empedocles, that the vertebral column is divided into vertebrae because, as it happens, the embryo twists about and snaps the column into pieces, is wrong.
+Aristotle argues instead that the process has a predefined goal: that the "seed" that develops into the embryo began with an inbuilt "potential" to become specific body parts, such as vertebrae.
+Further, each sort of animal gives rise to animals of its own kind: humans only have human babies.